 You can usually find me traveling, queuing, or at barricade for a band.
 I am most likely doing all three things in a day.

-If I'm not at a concert you can also find me digging through crates for that coveted black disc, I'm an avid vinyl lover and I have the receipts to prove it.
+If I'm not at a concert you can also find me digging through crates for that coveted black disc of vinyl.